Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Numerical experiments

 \section{Numerical experiments}

-In this section, we perform some numerical experiments to verify the feasibility and effectiveness of the Algorithm \ref{main_algorthm}.
-In all examples, we let $\Omega=[0,1]\times[0,1]$ and $T=0.005$.
-The coarse scale and fine scale spatial mesh size are $H=\frac{1}{10}$ and $h=\frac{1}{100}$.
-We consider zero Dirichlet boundary conditions and zero initial conditions.
-The coarse scale and fine scale time step size satisfy the relation $\delta t=\frac{\Delta t}{N}$, i.e., $N=M$.
-In all examples, we set the tolerance $\epsilon=10^{-14}$.
+In this section, we perform some numerical experiments to verify the feasibility and effectiveness of the Algorithm \ref{main_algorthm} and the fine propagator.
+In all numerical examples, we consider the computational domain $\Omega=[0,1]\times[0,1]$, the coarse scale and fine scale spatial mesh size are $H=\frac{1}{10}$ and $h=\frac{1}{100}$, respectively.
 The relative error is defined as follows:

+where $u_h$ denotes the reference solution obtained by the finite element method in space and the WR method in time.
+Moreover, we use $R_p$ and $R_w$ represent the theoretical rate of the Algorithm \ref{main_algorthm} and WR method in the semilog plots, respectively.